Are personal trainer roles intriguing to you?

 How are their knees when they squat?

-Should Sharon really be doing box jumps after her knee surgery and her complaints about some residual pain?
+Should Sharon really do box jumps post knee surgery when she complains about residual pain?

 Do you spot Mark to ensure his wrists are in line with his hands as he bench presses?

-Personal trainers MUST design workout templates that are safe and match individual client goals and current health status.
+When training clients, you MUST design safe workout templates that match individual client goals and current health status.

-But prior to clients exercising, it is recommended to make sure clients go through pre-participation screening to ensure appropriate fitness training.
+But prior to clients exercising, trainers need to make sure clients go through a pre-participation screening to ensure appropriate fitness training.

 You love fitness, enjoy motivating others to reach a goal and enjoy helping others.